mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/Install/index.md

 <p class="message--important"><strong>IMPORTANT: </strong>The infrastructure you select then determines the specific requirements for a successful installation.</p>

-DKP is a tool for provisioning Kubernetes clusters with a suite of pre-selected [Cloud Native Computing Foundation (CNCF)][cncf] and community-contributed tools.
+DKP is a tool for provisioning Kubernetes clusters with a suite of pre-selected [Cloud Native Computing Foundation [CNCF](https://www.cncf.io/) and community-contributed tools.
 By combining a native Kubernetes cluster as its foundation with a default set of cluster extensions, DKP provides a complete out-of-the-box solution for organizations that want to deploy production-ready Kubernetes.